 Aberystwyth University - Data Protection Policy

-Aberystwyth University (which includes the Aberystwyth Guild of Students) is a data controller under the 1998 Data Protection Act; its designated representative for the purposes of the Act is the Registrar and Secretary.
+Aberystwyth University (which includes the Aberystwyth Students Union) is a data controller under the 1998 Data Protection Act; its designated representative for the purposes of the Act is the Pro Vice-Chancellor (Student and Staff Services).
 The University needs to process information about its employees, its students and other individuals: for example, to allow it to monitor performance, achievements and health and safety, and so that staff can be recruited and paid, courses organised and legal obligations (e.g. to funding bodies and the government) fulfilled.
 Such information must be collected and used fairly, stored safely and not disclosed unlawfully.
 The University must therefore comply with the Data Protection Principles set out in the 1998 Act.
 In summary these state that personal data shall:

 - be obtained and processed fairly and lawfully and not be processed unless certain conditions are met;